-Nintendo Switch Flip Grip: Comparisons Between $15 version Vs Free Version
+Nintendo Switch Flip Grip: Comparisons Between $15 Version Vs. Free Version

 — Retronauts (@retronauts) June 21, 2018

 It must be noted, however, that there is one big difference between Fangamer’s Flip Grip and the one ClydeRadcliffe designed.
-Both the Kickstarter-backed group the redditor’s flip grip accessories have rails on the side to accommodate the Switch’s Joy-Cons.
+Both the Kickstarter-backed group and the redditor’s flip grip accessories have rails on the side to accommodate the Switch’s Joy-Cons.
 However, Fangamer went the extra mile and added latches to the rails to secure the controllers in place.

 Theoretically, the Joy-Cons on Radcliffe’s design could only slip out if a gamer were playing laying down or maybe upside down.
 But this scenario seems a bit unlikely.
 To solve this issue, Switch fans could add to the redditor’s design and include a latch on the 3D-printed flip grip.

-Wether gamers decide to print a flip grip themselves or buy one, there is no denying that the Nintendo Switch’s portrait mode is here to stay.
+Whether gamers decide to print a flip grip themselves or buy one, there is no denying that the Nintendo Switch’s portrait mode is here to stay.
 With its growing popularity and support for a flip grip on Kickstarter, Nintendo may want to start releasing more games in vertical mode.